atrisovic/weather-panel.github.io/_site/content/weather-and-climate-data.md

 The header will open with ‘global attributes,’ which are just text fields that primarily tell you housekeeping information (modeling groups, copyright information, etc.).
 Then, for each variable contained within the file, the header will tell you what dimensions they contain and their respective sizes, plus variable-specific attributes, like units.

 Use the header to check what the variable you want is called, and what dimensions it has.
 For a variable-focused netCDF file (see above), the dimensions will likely be `lon,lat,time` (though always verify - some will save their data with the `time` variable first and non-gridded data may be saved as `location,time`).
 The file will also contain populated variables for each of these dimensions, giving the values of `lon,lat,time`  at each point (be aware - for non-rectangular grids, the *variables* `lon` and `lat` may each be 2-D arrays as well).
+If you are using `xarray` in python, `xr.open_dataset()` will usually be able to tell which dimensions are time, lon, lat without any additional specification.

 ### Attributes

 Here are some important common “attributes” of netCDF files or variables:

 - **Calendar** - probably the most important and inconsistent attribute for climate data (for historical ‘weather’ data products, one would hope it just follows the Gregorian calendar).
 Either global, or attached to the “record-keeping dimension” (`time` ).
 Common formats include
-    - *365_day* / *noleap* / *365day* / *no_leap* / etc. **- the years are magically shortened so they all have 365 days (most common for climate data)
+    - *365_day* / *noleap* / *365day* / *no_leap* / etc. - the years are magically shortened so they all have 365 days (most common for climate data)
-    - *gregorian* / *proleptic_gregorian -* modern calendar with leap years
+    - *gregorian* / *proleptic_gregorian* - modern calendar with leap years
     - *360_day* - rare calendar in which the year has 360 days (so all months have equal lengths).
 To my knowledge, the Hadley Model is the only major recent model to use this, but be aware of its existence.
 - **Units** - generally attached to the variable in question.
 Common variable units:
-    - *Temperature -* almost always in Kelvin
+    - *Temperature* - almost always in Kelvin
     - *Precipitation* - often in *kg/m^2s*, which is the SI unit for precipitation rate (volume per time).
-Multiply by 3600 to get mm/hour, or 141.7323 to get in/hour (the density of water is 1000 kg/m^3, multiplying by the density gets you the rate in m/s, or depth/time - the rest is just accounting to your desired units of depth and time).
+Multiply by 3600 to get mm/hour, or 141.7323 to get in/hour (the density of water is 1000 kg/m^3, multiplying by the density calculates the rate in m/s, or depth/time - the rest is just accounting to your desired units of depth and time).
 - **Missing / Fill Value** - if there are some crazy high or low values in your data, you may want to check if those just represent the missing / fill value, a common sub-attribute of variables.
-You may also encounter "masked arrays", which are another way to represent missing data.
+Data may also be stored in ["masked arrays"](https://currents.soest.hawaii.edu/ocn_data_analysis/_static/masked_arrays.html).

 ### Reading netCDF data